Jason Ahl, FCA, MAAA, EA

 Paul B. Wroblewski, ASA, FCA, MAAA

-Paul is the latest consulting actuary to join FACT.
+Paul joined FACT in 2016.
 As a seasoned health and welfare (H&W) benefits actuary and underwriter, Paul throughout his career has regularly advised companies/plan sponsors on issues related to the design, pricing and financing of H&W benefit plans.

 Paul has over thirty years of experience working with H&W benefit plans, of which the first six years were in MetLife’s group benefits department as an actuarial student and underwriter for all lines of coverage.
 Upon moving to a consultant role, Paul first joined Coopers & Lybrand (now PWC) and then spent the next 23 years at EY (Ernst & Young).
 As a consultant, Paul has assisted many types of clients ranging from 10 employees to tens of thousands with analyzing and managing their H&W benefit programs both from a human resources and finance/operations perspective, especially in light of the Affordable Care Act.